deckaddict/a-ti-den/README.md

 - There is a pull request to improve the contrast handling in AndieGraph enabling fades. (see my fork https://github.com/deckaddict/AndieGraph)
 - AndieGraph to get multitouch support.
 Pull request prepared. (see my fork https://github.com/deckaddict/AndieGraph)
 - Letting link port signals through to the speaker meaning that all cool sound effects that people have done can be enjoyed.
+- There is currently some hard coded paths for the tibuildrun and tidlrun command (~/ti-stuff/clean.ram).
+This path will change when I figure out a better one.
 </details>

 <details>